material-components/material-components-web/packages/mdc-dialog/README.md

 Enter key.
 This can be used e.g. for single-choice Confirmation Dialogs to accelerate the process of making a selection, avoiding the need to tab through to the appropriate button to confirm the choice.

-To indicate that a button represents the default action, add the `mdc-dialog__button--default` modifier class.
+To indicate that a button represents the default action, add the `data-mdc-dialog-button-default` data attribute.
 For example:
 ```html
 ...